 Skip to main content

-For example, if an employee was evaluated six months ago, and another two months ago, both their results will be mixed to create an average.
+📌 Note: The data averages and totals are calculated based on the results of every employee's last campaign.
+For example, if one employee was evaluated six months ago and another two months ago, their results are combined to create a company-wide average.

 1. Overview